IcyAlpaca/1st-Web-Project/readme.md

 In the future, I want to clean the page up make it look a lot smoother.
 I also want to add more functions such as an interactive map of the Inn itself perhaps.
 In addition, I want to blend the different sections of each page, to give it a more natural feel to it.

 As an aside, all the pictures I used were from doing simple Google searches.
 All credit to those images should go to the photographers or artists that they belong to.

+User Stories
+As an adventurer, I want to learn more about Inns in my area.
+As a traveler, I want to easily reserve rooms before I get to an Inn.
+As a food connoseur, I want to know what foods are available at Inns.